Monarchy of Spain: Styles, titles, and the fount of Honour

 The 1978 constitution confirms the title of the monarch is the King of Spain, but that he may also use other titles historically associated with the Crown.
 (Note: The King of Spain may also use the formal address of His Catholic Majesty, according to Almanach de Gotha page 336 (2000).
 However, according to Royal Decree published in 1987, the formal addressed used is His Majesty.)

 According to Royal Decree 1368/1987, regulating the titles, treatments and honours of the royal family and the regents, the king and his wife, the queen consort, will formally be addressed as "His Majesty and Her Majesty" (Their Majesties, Spanish: Su Majestad, Su represents His or Her) rather than the traditional "Catholic Majesty" (Su Católica Majestad).
 A prince consort, the husband of a queen regnant, will have the style "His Royal Highness" (Su Alteza Real).
 The widows and widowers of monarchs are to retain these styles until they remarry.
 The heir from birth shall hold the title of Prince of Asturias and the other titles historically associated with the heir apparent.
 These additional titles include Prince of Viana, historically associated with the heir apparent to the Kingdom of Navarre; with the titles Prince of Girona and Duke of Montblanc historically associated with the heir apparent for the Crown of Aragon, among others.
 Other children of the monarch, and the children of the heir apparent, shall have the title and rank of Infante or Infanta (prince or princess), and styled His or Her Royal Highness (Su Alteza Real).
-Children of an Infante or Infanta of Spain "shall have the consideration of Spanish Grandees", and the address of "Your Excellency".
+Children of an Infante or Infanta of Spain "shall have the consideration of Spanish Grandees", and the address of "Excellency".
 The royal decree further limits the ability of any regent to use or create titles during the minority or incapacitation of a monarch.
-No further constitutional language prescribes titles or forms of address to the fourth generation, or great grandchildren, of a reigning monarch.
+No further constitutional language prescribes titles or forms of address to the fourth generation, or great-grandchildren, of a reigning monarch.